Understanding Contractor Payments and Payroll Tax Exemptions in New South Wales

 This exemption applies when a contractor provides delivery services using their own vehicle.

-- The payments fall under the owner-driver exemption and are not subject to payroll tax.
+Example: A courier uses their own van to deliver goods for your e-commerce business.
+The payments fall under the owner-driver exemption and are not subject to payroll tax.

 This is common in transport and logistics businesses.